-The strategy applies to land including Denham Court and suburbs west of Austral and aims to ensure that agricultural lands are recognised for their economic value, as well as their intrinsic and landscape values.
+The strategy aims to ensure that agricultural lands are recognised for their economic value, as well as their intrinsic and landscape values.
 The actions are tailored to consider highest and best land uses in rural zones, the objectives of the Metropolitan Rural Area and any other plans/zoning across adjoining Council boundaries.